erickang7/dbexport/README.md

 # Export mssql database tables to CSV

-dbexport is a small utility written in GO while I am learning golang. dbexport connects to a mssql database or azure sqldb, get the list of tables and export all into CSV files by simply running ```dbexport``` command.
+dbexport is a small utility written in GO while I was learning golang. dbexport connects to a mssql database or azure sqldb, get the list of tables and export all into CSV files by simply running ```dbexport``` command.